-For example L’Oreal has recently launched two low sulfate shampoos, one of which is designed to avoid stripping the colour out of dyed hair.
-While the other has oils for maintaining long hair.
+For example, L’Oreal recently launched two low sulfate shampoos, one of which is designed to avoid stripping the color out of dyed hair.
+The other one contains oils for maintaining long hair.

-Lauren Feltham, a beauty expert at Kantar Worldpanel, said: “Products like L’Oreal’s low sulfate shampoos are designed to capitalise on the long hair trend.
+Lauren Feltham, a beauty expert at Kantar Worldpanel, said, “Products like L’Oreal’s low sulfate shampoos are designed to capitalize on the long hair trend.
 The trend is towards washing hair less often, but shampoo makers still need people to be washing it.”

-Hair stylist, Anna Cofone, argued that less frequent hair washing was good for hair health.
-She said: “Our hair loves the oils that are produced naturally by the scalp; they help to keep hair moisturised and healthy.
+Hairstylist Anna Cofone argued that less frequent hair washing is good for hair health.
+She said, “Our hair loves the oils that are produced naturally by the scalp; they help to keep hair moisturized and healthy.
 Ideally, you should go for three or four days between washes.”